 Field-hunting tip

-Look in dolomite marble country — that is the host setting where hendekasartorite typically forms.
+Look in dolomite marble country, the host setting where hendekasartorite typically forms.
 If you start seeing pyrite, realgar, galena in float, you are in the right ground.
 Field specimens usually show a prismatic, elongated crystals habit, so train your eye for that shape before scanning the outcrop.